tiger2380/Swidly-MVC-Framework/README.md

 You can also use the render function in views

 ## Models
 Models are used to get and store data in your application.
 They know nothing about how this data is to be presented in the views.
-Models extend the `App\Core\Model` class and use [PDO](http://php.net/manual/en/book.pdo.php) to access the database.
-They're stored in the `App/Models` folder.
-A sample post model class is included in [App/Models/PostModel.php](App/Models/PostModel.php).
+Models extend the `Swidly\Core\Model` class and use [PDO](http://php.net/manual/en/book.pdo.php) to access the database.
+They're stored in the `Swidly/Models` folder.
+A sample post model class is included in [Swidly/Models/PostModel.php](Swidly/Models/PostModel.php).

 You must set the `$table` property of the model.
 The `$idField` is also required.